SOME APPLICATIONS FOR IRREVOCABLE TRUSTS

 The Bank Trust Department

-Hopefully, the premium will be less than $14,000 dollars per year for each donee (beneficiary), so there will be no federal gift taxes to pay (one is permitted to gift $14,000 a year to a donee, without being required to pay gift taxes).
-Gifts above that amount are taxable, for gift tax purposes (the $14,000 per year, per donee, is an annual exclusion).
+Hopefully, the premium will be less than $10,000 dollars per year for each donee (beneficiary), so there will be no federal gift taxes to pay (one is permitted to gift $10,000 a year to a donee, without being required to pay gift taxes).
+Gifts above that amount are taxable (see Tax Rates below).

 Let’s examine this a bit closer.
 In order to constitute a gift, there must be three elements: Donative intent, delivery of the gift, and acceptance of the gift.
 The Internal Revenue Service has taken the position that if the donee has a right to pick up the money from the trustee of the ILIT, and keep it, but declines to do so, a completed gift is nonetheless made.
 This position had its origin in the famous case of Crummey vs. Commissioner, (397 F2d 82, 9 Cir., 1968) after that case was decided, the right to withdraw a gift from an ILIT was labeled as the “Crummey Power of Withdrawal”, or simply put, the “Crummey Power”.